Crossword Clues

 Standardization and Growth (1920s – 1940s)

-While Arthur Wynne ignited the crossword craze, the 1920s ushered in an era of standardization and explosive growth, transforming the puzzle from a novelty into a widespread phenomenon.
+While Arthur Wynne ignited the crossword craze, the 1920s ushered in an era of standardization and explosive growth.
+It transforms the puzzle from a novelty into a widespread phenomenon.
 A pivotal moment came in 1924 with the formation of Simon & Schuster, a fledgling publishing house.
-The founders, Richard L. Simon and M. Lincoln Schuster, were looking for a unique product to launch their company.
-Simon’s aunt, a crossword enthusiast, suggested compiling a book of the puzzles.

 The result was the first-ever crossword puzzle book, a collection of puzzles that had previously appeared in newspapers.
 Initially, bookstores were hesitant to stock the book, deeming it a fad.
 However, Simon & Schuster’s clever marketing, which included bundling a pencil with each book, proved highly effective.
-The book became a runaway bestseller, selling hundreds of thousands of copies and solidifying the crossword puzzle’s place in popular culture.
-This success demonstrated the public’s insatiable appetite for crossword puzzles and paved the way for a vast market of puzzle books and publications.

 The New York Times, initially resistant to the crossword craze, finally succumbed to its popularity in 1942.
 The newspaper’s entry into the crossword world was significant, lending prestige and credibility to the puzzle.
 A key figure in this development was Margaret Farrar, who became the first crossword editor of The New York Times.